vovapolu/ensime.github.io/editors.md

 - [VSC](vscode) ([homepage][vsc])
 - [Sublime](sublime) ([homepage][subl])

 If you really want to use a particular editor but some feature is missing, take it from us that you will find it incredibly rewarding to get it working!
-Head over to [Contributing](/contributing) to find out more.
+Head over to [`ensime-server` Contributing Guide](/server/contributing) to find out more.

 ## Feature Matrix